UnseenFaith/PNGBuddy-old/README.md

   - Changes on OBS (names of inputs, muted state, etc.) are reflected in the application

 ## Installing
-The installer for PNGBuddy uses ClickOnce and will install the .NET 6 Runtime and automatically check for update when launching.
-You can download it here:
+The exe comes prepackaged with everything you need to run the program.
+You can download the latest version here:
 [PNGBuddy](https://github.com/UnseenFaith/PNGBuddy/releases/download/1.0.0/PNGBuddy.exe)

 May add portable downloads in the future, but for now this should suffice.